Dean-Farrelly13245/X00171562_CA3_DevOps/README.md

     all four operations and main are unit tested.

+    The app now has a Flash web interface with a simple UI to use the calculator , this is fully tested using selenium.
+    Deployed to Azure App Services - Test and Production.

 ## CI Pipeline Implementation

-    I have created my pipeline in azure-pipelines.yml
+    I have updated my pipeline in azure-pipelines.yml

     This pipeline does the following :
         Uses UsePythonVersion@0 to select Python 3.11